microsoft/everyonecancode/instructions/day1/Application/README.md

 Many people use it to display the documentation for their projects.
 We will use it to serve the frontend for Milligram.

-- Go to your repository settings
+- Go to your repository settings-
   ![Repository Settings](images/light/RepoSettingsTab.png)
-- Navigate to **Pages**, select the branch _gh-pages_ and hit the save button
+- Navigate to **Pages**, select the branch _gh-pages_ and hit the save button.
   ![Enable Pages](images/light/FrontendPages.png)
 - The deployment will take 1-2 minutes.
-After that, the Milligram website is accessible through `https://<your github username>.github.io/FemaleAIAppInnovationEcosystem/`
+After that, the Milligram website is accessible through `https://<your github username>.github.io/FemaleAIAppInnovationEcosystem/`.

 Take a look at the website.
 Try changing the profile to your GitHub account name and see that it is stored even if you refresh the browser.